 Meeting regularly with a single study partner can be very fruitful.
 Here is a study process that works well for larger groups that can be organized by anyone, including you, irregardless of how much experience you have with the book.
 It gets everybody involved, is fun, and results in new insights.
 It is a three part process:

-- Part I: Reading Review What did Rudolf Steiner say?
+- Part I: Book Review What does The Philosophy Of Freedom say?

 - Part II: Individual Artistic Response What do you say?